Higher education in India is undergoing a major transformation- Kiren Rijiju

 Stating that higher education in India is undergoing a major transformation, Union minister Kiren Rijiju said on Saturday that Prime Minister Narendra Modi envisions that the country’s huge demographic dividend is capitalised.

-Speaking at the sixth convocation of the National Institute of Technology (NIT) in Yupia near Itanagar, the Union Minister of State (Independent) for Sports and Youth Affairs said that Modi’s ‘Act East’ policy has ensured that the Northeast is at par with the rest of India.
+Speaking at the sixth convocation of the National Institute of Technology (NIT) in Yupia near Itanagar, the Union Minister of State (Independent) for Sports and Youth Affairs said that Modi’s ‘Act East’ policy has ensured that the Northeast is at part with the rest of India.

 “NIT Arunachal Pradesh plays an increasingly important role in this vision by setting the highest standards of imparting quality education in the country.
 The Centre has allotted an additional amount of Rs 430.56 crore to the institute this year,” Rijiju said.